Impact of coherent wiggler radiation impedance in Tau-Charm factories: Simulations of CWR-driven microwave instability for STCF project

 As established in the previous section, CSR and CWR impedances exert their strongest influence at the lowest beam energy (1 GeV) of the STCF.
 Thus, this section specifically focuses on this scenario.
 We begin by comparing the various CWR impedance models introduced in Sec.~\ref{sec:cwr-impedance}, utilizing the beam and wiggler parameters detailed in Table~\ref{tab:stcf}.

-First, we examine the differences between steady-state and transient CWR impedance models in free space, as shown in Fig.~\ref{fig:ZL-FS-comparison}.
+We first compare the steady-state and transient free-space models for calculating the total CWR impedance of the STCF rings, as illustrated in Fig.~\ref{fig:ZL-FS-comparison}.
 Notably, the FS-TR model described by Eq.~\eqref{eq:F1} clearly differs from the formulations given in~\cite{wu2003calculation}, yet successfully reproduces the key features of CWR impedance shown in Figs. 4 and 5 of that reference.
 The FS-SS model defined by Eq.~\eqref{eq:CWR_Impedance_FS-SS_large_k} correctly captures the scaling behavior of CWR impedance in the high-frequency regime but deviates significantly from the other two models at low frequencies.
 As a result, the FS-SS model of Eq.~\eqref{eq:CWR_Impedance_FS-SS_large_k} is not suitable for simulations where low-frequency components dominate the instability threshold, as is the case for STCF, where the bunch length is approximately 7 mm.

-Next, we compare three impedance models incorporating parallel-plate shielding in Fig.~\ref{fig:ZL-PP-comparison}.
+Figure~\ref{fig:ZL-PP-comparison} shows the total CWR impedance of the STCF rings calculated using three parallel-plates shielding models.
 The presence of parallel plates alters the resonance conditions~\cite{blednykh2023microwave}, resulting in additional resonance spikes in the CWR impedance compared to the free-space models discussed earlier.
 Nevertheless, in the high-frequency regime, the overall impedance amplitude continues to follow the expected scaling law, $Z_\parallel(k) \propto k^{1/3}$.

-Finally, it is important to emphasize that the CWR impedance models given by Eq.~\eqref{eq:CWR_Impedance_FS-SS} and Eq.~\eqref{eq:Fp3} are valid only in the regime where $k\ll k_0$.
+It is important to emphasize that the CWR impedance models given by Eq.~\eqref{eq:CWR_Impedance_FS-SS} and Eq.~\eqref{eq:Fp3} are valid only in the regime where $k\ll k_0$.
 When $k\gtrsim k_0$, these models exhibit noticeable deviations from the more accurate transient models, as illustrated in Figs.~\ref{fig:ZL-FS-comparison} and~\ref{fig:ZL-PP-comparison}.
-Therefore, their applicability must be carefully assessed before being used in instability analyses or numerical simulations.
+Their applicability must be carefully assessed before being used in instability analyses or numerical simulations.
+Accordingly, in what follows we employ the FS-TR and PP-TR models to simulate CWR effects in STCF at 1 GeV.
+The FS-TR model serves as a compact analytic baseline for interpreting the impact of chamber shielding and for instability estimates, while the PP-TR model is used for quantitative predictions.

 We employ the STABLE code to perform tracking simulations to evaluate CWR effects in STCF.
 The STABLE code~\cite{HeGPU2021}, originally developed as a GPU-accelerated program for multi-bunch longitudinal beam dynamics simulations, has been adapted with minor modifications for single-bunch longitudinal beam dynamics tracking.
 It efficiently supports simulations involving tens of millions of macro-particles and tens of thousands of slices while maintaining high computational efficiency.
 In the following analysis, we apply both the FS-TR and PP-TR CWR impedance models in the tracking simulations for STCF.